The Karamea Information Centre

 Seeing an opportunity when the local garage and fuel supply closed its doors, and after some negotiation and with the backing of Development West Coast, the Centre took over the fuel supply and moved into the renovated service station station in 2006, enabling it to remain open 7 days a week (except public holidays) and provide employment for three part-time staff.
-We are indebted to funding assistance from the Buller District Council, Lottery Community, and COGS as we seek to become self-sufficient.
+We are indebted to funding assistance from the Buller District Council, Lottery Community, and COGS as we continue to move towards self-sufficiency.